weiguo-test/weiguo-test.github.io/index.md

 6. IEEE Internet of Things Magazine;
 7. IEEE Journal on Selected Areas in Information Theory;
 8. China Communications;
-9. Journal of Communications and Information Networks;\
+9. Journal of Communications and Information Networks;
--- ...
+10. And more...

 - Conference Reviewers
 1. IEEE Global Communications Conference (Globecom), 2019-2024;